demiurg/hydrograce/worklog.md

         }
         ```
 2. Build functions
-    1. Create class for reuability of any state, such as 'scanned files'
+    1. Create class for reusability of any state, from memory, such as file handles or intermediary aggregates
     2. Add mothod
         1. takes start date, end date, and a shapely shape object
         2. finds all files between the dates